NeoMty/Leogram/README.md

 The first social app for half-bloods.<br />
 The first...?
 What? *You* know we can't use cellphones outside of camp, right?<br />
 Or can we? 😏 <br />
 This is ridiculous!
-Just like the Wii control for Argus II! <br />
+Just like the Wii control for Argo II! <br />
 Hey!
 You told me it was genius! 😁 <br />
 I did not such thing. 😡